MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/activating-a-debugging-client.md

 ---
 title: Activating a Debugging Client
-description: Once the debugging server has been activated, you can start a debugging client on another computer and connect to the debugging session.There are two ways to start a debugging client by using the -remote command-line option, or by using the WinDbg graphical interface.The protocol of the client must match the protocol of the server.
-The general syntax for starting a debugging client depends on the protocol used.
-The following options exist ms.assetid: 45a7baa7-08dc-47ae-a137-874aaa4ec8aa
+description: Once the debugging server has been activated, you can start a debugging client on another computer and connect to the debugging session. ms.assetid: 45a7baa7-08dc-47ae-a137-874aaa4ec8aa
 keywords: ["Activating a Debugging Client Windows Debugging"]
 topic_type: